BrunoCerberus/GitHubTest/README.md

 # GitHubTest

 ## Observations before start
-Project almost finished, some points are different from the layout, but because of the short deadline it was the best I could do, I hope you like it 😁.
+Project almost finished, some points are different from the layout, but due the short deadline it was the best i could do, hope you like it 😁.

 ## Requirements for running this project
 - Xcode 11.3.1